 There are several options to get printed copies of the Strata Property Act, regulations and Standard Bylaws:

-- From your own computer, as an unofficial version for private purposes, print the updated Act, related regulations and Standard Bylaws from the links to strata legislation above.
+- From your own electronic device, as an unofficial version for private purposes, print the updated Act, related regulations and Standard Bylaws from the links to strata legislation above.
 Please note, it may take some time for legislative changes to be reflected in the online version.
 However changes are flagged in the strata legislative changes page.

 - Order a convenience copy (an unofficial printed consolidation) of the Strata Property Act and Regulations is available from Crown Publications at this link.
-This custom order option unofficially incorporates the latest changes to the Act and regulations right in the main documents.
+This custom order option unofficially incorporates changes to the Act and regulations right in the main documents.
 Convenience copies can be spiral bound or three-hole punched.
 They are non-returnable and delivery time is 7 to 10 business days.
 Please confirm the date with Crown Publications that the convenience copy has been updated to as it takes some time for legislative changes to be reflected online.

 - An official printed copy of the Act and/or the regulations can be ordered from Crown Publications at the current prices listed on their site.
 The official copy of the Act is updated to the dates noted on the website, generally happening only once or twice a year, and subsequent amendments to the Act and strata regulations are provided as separate documents.

 There is other legislation that strata owners and residents should understand.
 This includes but is not limited to: